 Many weapons require stripping or at least partial disassembly in order to clean and oil them properly.
-This does not apply to the revolver, which may be cleaned and lubricated under all normal circumstances without removing a single pin or screw.
+This does not apply to the revolver, which may be cleaned and lubricated under all normal circumstances without removing a single to insure perfect functioning in time of need, it is essential that they be kept clean and coated with a rust inhibiting oil.
+Care is required to prevent rust, especially in damp, humid climates, or when sweaty hands come in contact

-If at any time disassembly of the weapon is

-indicated for repairs, etc. it is recommended that the gun be returned to the factory, or you should at least employ the services of a qualified gunsmith.
+If at any time disassembly of the weapon is indicated for repairs, etc. it is recommended that the gun be returned to the factory, or you should at least employ the services of a qualified gunsmith.
+To keep revolvers in proper condition, and